-Mesenchymal stem cells (MSC) are a well-characterized population of adult stem cells.
-They have the potential to develop into mature cells that produce fat, cartilage, bone, tendons, and muscle [1, 2].
-These properties, in combination with their developmental plasticity, have generated tremendous interest because of the potential use of MSC in regenerative medicine.
-The fetal liver is the source of early hematopoietic cells and is considered a source of pluripotent stem cells [3].
+Multipotent mesenchymal stromal cells, also known as mesenchymal stem cells (MSC), are a well-characterized population of adult stem cells.
+They have the potential to develop into mature cells that produce fat, cartilage, bone, tendons, and muscle [1].
+These properties, in combination with their developmental plasticity, have generated tremendous interest because of the potential use of MSC in regenerative medicine to replace damaged tissues.
 MSC cultured without serum in the presence of transformation growth factors will differentiate into chondrocytes.
 In contrast, MSC cultured in serum with ascorbic acid and dexamethasone will differentiate into osteoblasts.
 MSC have the capability for renewal and differentiation into various lineages of mesenchymal tissues.
-With their renewal capability, MSC have the potential to be transplanted into an injured site or seeded on a biomimetic scaffold to generate appropriate tissue constructs.
+MSC derived from the amnion and chorion express CD271 [2], possess characteristics of cardiomyocytes [3], and have various antiangiogenic and anti-inflammatory proteins.

-HMSC-he from ScienCell Research Laboratories are isolated from human liver.
-HMSC-he are cryopreserved at passage one and delivered frozen.
-Each vial contains >5 x 105 cells in 1 ml volume.
-HMSC-he are characterized by immunofluorescence with antibodies specific to CD73, CD90, CD105 and lipid staining after differentiation.
-HMSC-he are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast and fungi.
-HMSC-he are guaranteed to further expand for 15 population doublings under the conditions provided by ScienCell Research Laboratories.
+HAMSC from ScienCell Research Laboratories are isolated from human amniotic membrane.
+HAMSC are cryopreserved at passage one and delivered frozen.
+Each vial contains $>5 \times 10^5$ cells in 1 ml volume.
+HAMSC are characterized by immunofluorescence with antibodies specific to CD73, CD90, CD105 and lipid staining after differentiation.
+HAMSC are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast and fungi.
+HAMSC are guaranteed to further expand for 15 population doublings under the conditions provided by ScienCell Research Laboratories.